Electronic-Mango/memes-discord-bot/README.md

  * `/text language set <language>` - sets language of text messages, `<language>` parameter is required but autocompletion for it is enabled
  * `/text language reset` - resets language of text messages to default

-Sources for media and texts are in `sources.yml` file, or whichever file is configured in `settings.yml`.
+Sources for media and texts are in `sources.yml` file, or whichever file is configured in settings YAML.

 ### Periodic media

 Media items can be send back periodically via the appropriate command.
 Specified interval applies only to a given channel and can be changed between channels.

-**Currently channels where periodic media was enabled is not stored persistently and won't be restored after bot restart.**
+Intervals for given channel are stored in SQLite DB, alongside output text language for `text` command.

 ### Text message language